Emotional Dysregulation: The Missing Link of ADHD

 The Creative Solution

-Creative arts therapy uses the arts as an in-roads to contact the emotions, and emotions reside in the body.
-When we can slow down and get into the body and into expression, the cognitive thinking mind has permission to take a break.
+Expressive arts therapy uses creativity to connect to the emotions, which reside in the body.
+When we can slow down and get into the body and into expression, we create the space for something real and true to arise.

-The expressive arts utilize the power of externalization, which involves creating a level of aesthetic distance from the problem.
-We move the overwhelming emotions out of the body and onto the page, into a sound, or into movement.
-This separation facilitates the distance we need in order to dialogue with the emotions.
+Through the tool of externalization, we move the emotions (the overwhelm, anxiety, the trauma, etc.) out of the body and onto the page, into a sound, or into movement.
+This separation allows us to have a dialogue with the emotions.